awsdocs/ec2-image-builder-user-guide/doc_source/image-builder-component-manager-local.md

    awstoe run --documents s3://bucket/key/doc.yaml --phases build,validate
    ```

-   Execute document with unique ID
+   Run document with unique ID

    ```
    awstoe run --documents <documentName>.yaml --execution-id <user provided id> --phases <comma separated list of phases>
    ```

-   Get help with awstoe
+   Get help with AWSTOE

    ```
    awstoe --help
    ```

-## Set AWS credentials for awstoe to connect to other AWS services<a name="image-builder-component-manager-credentials"></a>
+## Set AWS credentials for AWSTOE to connect to other AWS services<a name="image-builder-component-manager-credentials"></a>

- awstoe requires AWS credentials to connect to other AWS services, such as Amazon S3 and Amazon CloudWatch, when executing tasks, such as:
+ AWSTOE requires AWS credentials to connect to other AWS services, such as Amazon S3 and Amazon CloudWatch, when running tasks, such as:
-+ Downloading awstoe documents from a user\-provided Amazon S3 path\.
++ Downloading AWSTOE documents from a user\-provided Amazon S3 path\.
 + Executing `S3Download` or `S3Upload` action modules\.
 + Streaming logs to CloudWatch, when enabled\.

-If you are running awstoe on an EC2 instance, then the awstoe execution uses the same permissions as the IAM role attached to the EC2 instance\.
+If you are running AWSTOE on an EC2 instance, then running AWSTOE uses the same permissions as the IAM role attached to the EC2 instance\.

 For more information about IAM roles for EC2, see [IAM roles for Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html)\.